← Back to blog index · 2026-05-10

 Risk Structure Comparison

-- Bitfinex insolvency (none historically; insurance fund covers)
+- Exchange insolvency (none historically; insurance fund covers)

 - Borrower default (insurance fund pays)